OpenRockets/web-dev-error-solutions/errors/mern/handling-cors-errors-in-a-mern-stack-application/README.md

+# 🐞 Handling CORS Errors in a MERN Stack Application

 This document addresses a common problem faced by developers working with MongoDB, Express.js, React.js, and Next.js (MERN) stacks: **CORS (Cross-Origin Resource Sharing) errors**.
 These errors occur when a web application (e.g., built with React or Next.js) running on a different domain tries to make requests to an API (e.g., built with Express.js and connecting to MongoDB) on a different domain.
 Browsers implement CORS security to prevent malicious websites from accessing data from other sites without permission.